-▶ The NOT theorem: Every planar triangulation with n elements can be refined to a nonobtuse triangulation (all angles $\leq \theta = 90^{\circ}$, called a NOT for brevity) with $O(n^{2.5})$ triangles; see Bishop [2016a].
-No polynomial bound is possible if $\theta < 90^{\circ}$ and the previous best result was with $\theta = 132^{\circ}$, due to Tan [1996].
-See also Mitchell [1993].
+▶ The NOT theorem: Every planar triangulation with n elements can be refined to a nonobtuse triangulation (all angles $\leq \theta = 90^{\circ}$, called a NOT for brevity) with $O(n^{2.5})$ triangles [20].
+No polynomial bound is possible if $\theta < 90^{\circ}$ and the previous best result was with $\theta = 132^{\circ}$, due to Tan [92].
+See also [70].
 A gap remains between the $O(n^{2.5})$ algorithm and the n^2 worst known example.
 The proof of the NOT theorem involves perturbing a natural C^1 flow associated to the triangulation, in order to cause collisions between certain flow lines.
-Is there any connection to closing lemmas in dynamics, e.g., Pugh [1967]?
+Is there any connection to closing lemmas in dynamics, e.g., [75]?
 Perhaps the gap could be reduced using dynamical ideas, or ideas from the NOT theorem applied to flows on surfaces.

 The NOT theorem has an amusing consequence: suppose several adjoining countries have polygonal boundaries (with n edges in total) and the governments all want to place cell towers so that a cell phone always connects to a tower (the closest one) in the same country as the phone.
 Is this possible using a polynomial number of towers?
 More mathematically, we are asking for a finite point set S whose Voronoi cells conform to the given boundaries (the Voronoi cells of S are the points closest to each element of S).
-If the countries are nonobtuse triangles this is easy to do, so the NOT theorem implies this is possible in general using $O(n^{2.5})$ points, the first polynomial bound for this problem stated in Salzberg, Delcher, Heath, and Kasif [1995].
+The NOT theorem implies this is possible using $O(n^{2.5})$ points, the first polynomial bound for this problem [79].

 • Proof of the FMT: Like the other methods mentioned earlier, the fast mapping algorithm iteratively improves an initial guess for the conformal map.
 However, whereas Davis' method and CRDT use conformal maps onto an approximate domain, and try to improve the domain, the fast mapping algorithm uses approximately conformal maps onto the correct target domain and improves the degree of conformality.
-More precisely, each iteration computes the dilatation μ_f of a QC map $f : \mathbb{D} \to \Omega$, and attempts to solve the Beltrami equation $g{\overline{z}} = \mu_f g_z$ with a homeomorphism $g : \mathbb{D} \to \mathbb{D}$.
+More precisely, each iteration computes the dilatation μ_f of a QC map $f: \mathbb{D} \to \Omega$, and attempts to solve the Beltrami equation $g{\overline{z}} = \mu_f g_z$ with a homeomorphism $g: \mathbb{D} \to \mathbb{D}$.
 If g was an exact solution, then $F = f \circ g^{-1}$ would be the desired conformal map.
-The exact solution is given by a infinite series involving the Beurling transform (see e.g., Ahlfors [2006]) but the FMT uses only the leading term of this series and approximately solves the resulting linear equation (thus it is a higher dimensional version of Newton's method).
+The exact solution is given by a infinite series involving the Beurling transform (see e.g., [2]) but the FMT uses only the leading term of this series and approximately solves the resulting linear equation (thus it is a higher dimensional version of Newton's method).
 Iterating gives a sequence of QC maps that converge quadratically to a conformal map, assuming the initial dilatation μ is small enough.
-A variation of this method was implemented by Green [2011].
+A variation of this method was implemented by Chris Green [52].

 To bound the total time, we have to estimate the time needed for each iteration, and the time needed to find a starting guess for which we can uniformly bound the number of iterations needed to reach accuracy ε (it is not obvious that such a point even exists).
 The first step involves representing the map as a collection of series expansions on the disk, and applying discretized integral operators using the fast multipole method and structured linear algebra.
-The second part is less standard: we use computational geometry to make a "rough-but-fast" QC approximation to the Riemann map and use 3dimensional hyperbolic geometry to prove that this guess is close to the correct answer, with a dilatation bound independent of the domain.
-It is (fairly) easy to reduce from "bounded dilatation" to "small dilatation" by a continuation argument, so we will only discuss proving the uniform bound.
+The second part is less standard: we use computational geometry to make a "rough-but-fast" QC approximation to the Riemann map and use 3-dimensional hyperbolic geometry to prove that this guess is close to the correct answer, with a dilatation bound independent of the domain.
+It is (fairly) easy to reduce from "bounded dilatation" to "small dilatation" by a continuation argument, so we will only discuss how to get the uniform bound.